amitmerchant1990/reverie/aes.md

 ### Can we see author information?
 No, we are managing a two-way anonymized process up through action editors.
 It is not possible for you to assign a reviewer who has a COI that is automatically identifiable.

+### What can I do to make sure I get good papers as AE?

+Please fill out your [OpenReview profile](https://openreview.net/profile) with (1) a link to your DBLP profile and click "import papers from DBLP", and (2) a link to your Semantic Scholar profile.
+We import papers from these two sources, so having both filled in will give us the fullest view of your publication record for automatic paper assignment.

 ## Compliance and Desk Rejects

 ### What is the compliance checklist?